Theft Lawyer Central Illinois

 Because they are so commonplace, many people believe that theft crimes are not serious.
 It is important to understand that regardless of whether it’s a misdemeanor or felony, a conviction for theft charges can have lifelong consequences.
 In addition to fines and a potential prison sentence, your arrest and conviction will be recorded in your criminal record.
 This will show up on all background checks, impacting your opportunities for employment, housing, and more.

-When you hire an aggressive theft crime defense lawyer from Johnson Law Group in Central Illinois, you will have access to legal insight from a team with over 100 years of combined experience.
+When you hire an aggressive theft lawyer in Central Illinois from Johnson Law Group, you will have access to legal insight from a team with over 100 years of combined experience.
 Our team works tirelessly to protect our clients' rights.
 We have a long history of successful case outcomes where charges were reduced or dismissed entirely.

 In Illinois, theft is defined as knowingly taking unauthorized control over another person’s property.
 This can be done through direct threat or intimidation, or by knowingly obtaining stolen property from another party.